 - The team has too much Work in Progress (WIP)

-- The team has been distracted or pulled away by other work
+- The team gets diverted into other work

 - Too few people are assigned to do reviews